lambdaclass/concrete/ROADMAP.md

     (valid UTF-8 boundary, raw bytes preserved, unchecked constructors named `_unchecked`).
 Non-goals: hosted APIs, allocation behavior, filesystem, network, process, clock, console effects, broad collection proofs, and the `formal_vec`/`formal_map`/`formal_set` model-container layer.
-Done when a
+Treat tests,
-    small Lean proof suite is CI-gated, each covered API's manifest/report row distinguishes `proved` from `tested`/`enforced`, and a negative fixture proves the report cannot keep `proved` after a body/spec drift.
-This is the "proved pure core" part of the Phase 7 excellence contract; do not let it be deferred behind breadth modules such as JSON, CLI, or networking.
+    oracle vectors, manifest facts, mutation gates, and capability/allocation gates as the right evidence for unstable or broad APIs; upgrade an API to `proved` only after it is small, pure, central, and workload-pulled.
+Done when a small Lean proof suite is CI-gated, each covered API's manifest/report row distinguishes `proved` from `tested`/`enforced`, and a negative fixture proves the report cannot keep `proved` after a body/spec drift.
+This is the "proved pure core" part of the Phase 7 excellence contract; do not let it be deferred behind breadth modules such as JSON, CLI, or networking, but also do not turn it into an exhaustive stdlib-proof sweep before API ergonomics have been validated.
 25. Add stdlib authority/allocation/runtime-obligation gates so core helpers cannot silently widen capabilities, allocation behavior, trusted assumptions, or runtime-risk obligations.